One Horse Open Sleigh

 Crosby’s bouncy version with the Andrew Sisters is still considered a holiday favorite.

 In stark contrast.
-“Jingle Bells” is also been reported to have been honed for a Sunday service since Pierpoint was the son of a minister.
-But as others point out, the song may have been too “racy” for church, even though by today’s standards it hardly warrants such distinction.
+“Jingle Bells” is also reported to have been honed for a Sunday service since Pierpoint was the son of a minister.
+But as others point out, the song may have been too “racy” for church.

 Obviously, we don’t hear the “racy” part in the modern version.
 Many of the original lyrics and several verses are eliminated completely.
 Only the first and familiar verse of the song is heard and usually repeated several times: